 My abiding memories of this day are of the rain in summer, the deep ravines, and the bar owner in Torres del Rio.
 The first time I walked the Camino it rained heavily this day – in July!

-Viana is a beautiful old Spanish town with greats view over the surrounding countryside.
+Viana is a beautiful old Spanish town with a great view over the surrounding countryside.
 There are not many stops for water and food along the route today, so it is worth filling up when you can.

 The path passes a cemetery as you leave Los Arcos.
 The inscription on the gate reads.
 “Yo que fui lo que tu eres, tu seras lo que yo soy.”
 Translated, “I was once what you are, and you will be what I am.”